brodieG/alike/NOTES.md

 ## Status

-`res.message` stuff transitioned to two element version, but actually need to change it to be four element, and expose a function that returns the dissasembled message so that it can be put together later.
+Starting transition of `res.message` to four element bit.
+Right now dealing with the language return value, which for whatever reason isn't in the standard format.
+Need to figure out how to get it to return in the standard SEXP message form.

 ## C Benchmarking